Arithmetic duality for finite Galois modules over two-dimensional local fields of mixed characteristic: Relatively perfect group schemes

-The transitions in $X^{\RP/S}=\varprojlim_{n\geq 0}\Res_{F_S}^n(X)$ are given by the natural map $\Res_{F_S}\to\id$ corresponding, under the adjunction between $(-)^{(p/S)}$ and $\Res_{F_S}$, to the relative Frobenius $\id\to (-)^{(p/S)}$.
+The transitions in $\Res_{F_S}^{n+1}(X)\to\Res_{F_S}(X)$ are given by the natural map $\Res_{F_S}\to\id$ corresponding, under the adjunction between $(-)^{(p/S)}$ and $\Res_{F_S}$, to the relative Frobenius $\id\to (-)^{(p/S)}$.
 In other words, $\Res_{F_S}^{n+1}(X)\to\Res_{F_S}^n(X)$ is the map $\Res_{F_S}^n(\varepsilon_X\circ F_{X/S})$ where $\varepsilon_X:\Res_{F_S}(X^{(p/S)})\to X$ is the counit.

-The assumption on $F_S$ is true, for example, if $S$ is smooth over a field $k$ of characteristic $p>0$ such that $[k:k^p]<+\infty$ ; or more generally, if $S$ admits a covering by affine opens $\Spec R_i$ such that each $R_i$ admits a finite $p$-basis.
+The assumption on $F_S$ is true, for example, if $S$ is smooth over a field $k$ of characteristic $p>0$ such that $[k:k^p]<+\infty$ ; or more generally, if the structure sheaf of $S$ Zariski-locally admits a finite strong $p$-basis.
 Relative perfection preserves any property preserved by projective limits with affine transitions and Weil restrictions.
 For instance, the relative perfection of an affine (resp. quasi-compact, quasi-separated) $S$-scheme is again affine (resp. quasi-compact, quasi-separated).